How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

-the Rabi frequency can be controlled by changing the value of $\frac{\lambda}{T_{\mathrm{ann}}}$ where we substitute Eq.~\eqref{eq:ann_ham_d}.
-If decoherence is negligible, we should set $\frac{\lambda}{T_{\mathrm{ann}}}$ as small as possible, because the RWA is valid only when the Rabi frequency is much smaller than the energy gap $\Delta $.
-On the other hand, when there is decoherence, the choice of $\lambda/T_\mathrm{ann}$ is not so straightforward.
-As we decrease $\lambda/T_\mathrm{ann}$, the decoherence becomes more relevant while the RWA becomes more valid.
-So we need to satisfy the following condition.
+The Rabi frequency can be controlled by changing the strength $\lambda$.
+If the decoherence is negligible, we set $\lambda$ to be as small as possible, because RWA is valid only when the Rabi frequency is much smaller than the energy gap $\Delta$.
+Meanwhile, when there is decoherence, the choice of $\lambda$ is not straightforward.
+As we decrease $\lambda$, the decoherence becomes more relevant and RWA becomes more valid.
+Therefore, the following condition should be satisfied: